 C-1/C-3: Service Specification

-the Medicaid agency or the operating agency (if applicable Service Type: cification are readily available to CMS upon request through ble).
+State laws, regulations and policies referenced in the specificathe Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service ation are readily available to CMS upon request through

-Other Service

-= ests the authority to provide the following additional service
+As provided in 42 CFR §440.180(b)(9), the State requests the outhority to provide the following additional service not

-not specified in statute.
+specified in statute.
+Service Title: authority to provide the following additional service not

-Service Title:

 Adult Foster Care

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 02 Round-the-Clock Services 02021 shared living, residential habilitation

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Assistance with ADL's, IADLs and supportive services provided in a licensed private home by a care provider that lives in the home.
 Adult foster care is provided to adults who receive these services while residing in a licensed home.
-The total number of individuals who live in the home who are unrelated to the care provider cannot exceed four
+The total number of individuals who live in the home who are unrelated to the care provider cannot exceed four.